folk-lab/dataview/README.md

 # Installation

+Install with `python setup.py develop` or `pip install -e /path/to/dataview`

 The code is written in Python3 and relies on the following pacakges: `h5py`,`numpy`,`dash`,`dash-core-components`, and `dash-html-components`.
 If your files are accessed via Samba, you also need `pysmb`

 To run the app with the test server...